cce2955/TvCDolphinRiivolution/readme.md

 3. Ensure that custom music is enabled.
 4. Start the game.

-You're all set!
-Enjoy your custom music in TvC.
+If done correctly you have custom music running.